atom-community/zadeh/README.md

   constructor(candidates?: Array<string>)

   /**
-   * The method to perform the filtering on the already set candidates *
+   * Filter the already set array of strings
+   *
    * @param query A string query to match each candidate against.
    * @param options Options